hhvu0102/unix_basic/README.md

     - Print column 1 and 3 from `DiverseCas9s-names.txt`, do `cut -f 1,3 DiverseCas9s-names.txt` (no space between `1,` and `3`).
 - To explore other options, do `cut --help`.

 #### wc
 - `wc` will print newline, word, and byte counts for each file.
 - Do `man wc` to find out all options in `wc`.
 - For example, if you want to count the number of lines in a file:

     `wc -l DiverseCas9s.faa`

+#### Short poll time!
+1. If I want to count the number of words in a file, what `-flag` should I use?
+2. How many words are there in the file `~/unix_basic/lecture/hearingData/Data0526`?

 #### Redirect data `>`
 - The following command puts the output on the screen.